diballesteros/blog-posts/how-to-share-dynamically-generated-images-in-react.md

+---
+title: How to share dynamically generated images in React
+date: 2021-09-03
+description: How to share dynamically generated images in React to various social media sites, email, clipboard and various other options
+categories:
+    - react
+---

 ## How to share dynamically generated images in React

 I have been developing a [pokémon related app](https://nuzlocke.netlify.app) where you can track encounters.
 Throughout the process I also added a way to generate a summary image of the run: